15 Types of Black and White Bugs (B&W Insects 2023)

 Found on Balsam Cottonwood trees, this species has got its unique name from its residence.
 Cottonwood borer is one such species that has a black body with white bands all over it.

 The color contrast on their body mimics the pattern on zebras.
-Generally, the time required for these species to get adults is more and took years to become a fully developed beetle.
+Generally, the time required for these species to become adults is more, and it takes years to become a fully developed beetle.
 The size of this species revolves around 30mm to up to 45mm.

 5) Ocellated Tiger Beetle